itsprakhar/Downstream-Dinov2/README.md

 Welcome to the Downstream-Dino-V2 repository!
 This project provides an easy-to-use implementation of the DINOv2 model developed by Facebook, allowing you to train it for downstream tasks effectively.

-# ToDo
+## ToDo
-✅ Add classification model
+✅ Add classification model <br />
-✅ Add training and inference code for classification model ✅ Add exapmle notebook
+✅ Add training and inference code for classification model <br />
+✅ Add exapmle notebook <br />
-☐ Add segmentation model
+☐ Add segmentation model <br />
-☐ Add training code for segmentation model
+☐ Add training code for segmentation model <br />
-☐ Add Segmentation model to the example notebook
+☐ Add Segmentation model to the example notebook <br />

 The DINOv2 model used in this project is originally developed by Facebook AI and can be found at facebookresearch/dinov2.